janknieling/udm-le/README.md

 Out of the box, it has tested support for select [DNS providers](#dns-providers) but with little work you could get it working with any of the supported [Lego DNS Providers](https://go-acme.github.io/lego/dns/).

 ## Installation

+You can determinate your device type and UniFi OS version  with this command: `ubnt-device-info summary`

 ### UniFi OS 1.X
 1. Copy the contents of this repo to your device at `/mnt/data/udm-le`.